cockroachlabs/workshop_labs/CC-FreeTier/getting-started.md

 This lab will cover the basics of getting started with connecting to your first free tier cluster.

-First, let's review some terminilogy to get you familiar with the space.
+First, let's review some terminology to get you familiar with the space.

 **CockroachDB**: CockroachDB is a distributed SQL database built on a transactional and strongly-consistent key-value store.
 It **scales** horizontally; **survives** disk, machine, rack, and even datacenter failures with minimal latency disruption and no manual intervention; supports **strongly-consistent** ACID transactions; and provides a familiar **SQL** API for structuring, manipulating, and querying data.